C++ Data Types: Primitive, Derived and User-defined Types

 Conclusion

 There are three categories of data types in C++: Primitive Built-in Data Types, Derived Data Types, and User-Defined Data Types.
-Primitive elements (such as int, float, char) and diverged elements (array, pointer, function) go into the elementary modeling of the dialect.
+Primitive elements (such as int, float, char) and derived elements (array, pointer, function) go into the elementary modeling of the dialect.
 User-defined Types Developers use user-defined types to create custom data structures like classes, structs, unions, enums, etc. Understanding the purpose of these different data types helps in organizing and optimizing data in a program.
-Knowing these types is the key point of writing organized and correct C++ code.
+A strong foundation in data types in C++ will directly improve both efficiency and readability of your code.

 You can learn more about C++ in the C++ article, and also explore C++ Interview Questions prepared by industry experts.